coreyfournier/WorkFlow/README.md

 1. Workflow.Core
 The abstraction is here.
 You can start a workflow, and resume it here.
 2. Workflow.Orchestration
 The project that handles Events and Notifications with MSMQ.
-Workflows are expected to accept DataEventArgs
+Workflows are expected to accept DataEventArgs using the parameter name 'DataEventArgument' and subscriber informaiton 'SubscriberArgument' of type Subscriber.
+The subscriber arguments allows the activiy to know who subscribed and any special configuration that would allows it's behavior to change.
+Such as an email address, directory location, url.
 3. Workflow.ScratchPad
 Simple program to test execution of the code in a more real world setting.
 4. Workflow.UnitTests